willibrandon/LofiBeats/README.md

   - Vinyl (adds vinyl record crackle and noise for that authentic feel)
   - Reverb (adds space and atmosphere to create depth)
   - Low Pass Filter (reduces high frequencies for that warm, mellow sound)
+- Preset Management:
+  - Save current style, volume, and effects to a preset file
+  - Load presets to quickly restore your favorite configurations
+  - JSON-based preset format for easy sharing and editing
 - Interactive mode for live control
 - RESTful API service for remote control
 - Cross-platform support (Windows, macOS, Linux)